chandraktrivedi/PurpleHawkS/v1/lab4/README.md

-Zircolite - Detection test and report
+Caldera and Sysmon-View - Adversary Emulation and logs